jschulberg/DC-Transportation-Crashes/Data/README.md

 # Data Structure / Repository

 This folder contains all the datasets used in this project.
-The table below lists all the datasources, descriptions, and a clickable link to where we obtained the dataset:
+The table below lists all the data sources with their descriptions and a clickable link to where we obtained the dataset:

 | Dataset       | Description |
 | ------------- | ------------- |